EspejoLuis/quantlib-multilang/docs/devlogs/devlog_09_25.md

 - Implemented hash by simply adding `hash` in `#derive` definitions:
   - Unit test as well.

+## 8 Sep 2025 - Monday - Date - Rust:

+- Added check on serial number =0 for LongDate, ShortDate, IsoDate.

 ### TODO:

-- Should i call length and unit with .length or .length()
+- Should I call length and unit with .length or .length()
-- Remove some partialOrd where not needed
+- Remove some partialOrd where not needed.
 - ❓ Thinking about having `enum month` in a proper `month.rs`
 - What about using Size (usize) instead of MonthIndex or WeekDayIndex
-  Date:

-  - Rust: [from ChatGPT]
+  - Rust:

-    - Hashing

-      - C++ provides hash_value(const Date&).
-      - In Rust, you can implement impl std::hash::Hash for Date to support use in HashMap.

     - ❌ Integration tests.
     - ❌ Check coverage.
 Some issue